denisraslov/react-spreadsheet-grid/README.md

 ⚠️ The only exception, that you have to use `headerHeight` and `cellHeight` props to redefine height of the header and rows to not broke the scroll of the table.

-## Customizable cells & header content
+## Customizing cells & header content

 You can use any React component as a content of titles and cells, just pass it as a result of `title` and `value` functions of elements of the `columns` props.
 Setting these components using `row` and `{ active, focus, disabled }` parameters of the functions.